COVID-19 Update: All Locations Open – Read More

-What does “Sensory Friendly” Mean?
+What Does “Sensory Friendly” Mean?

 What Does Sensory Friendly Mean

-Individuals on the autism spectrum process sensory information in a different manner than their neurotypical peers.
+Individuals on the autism spectrum process sensory information differently than their neurotypical peers.
 Sometimes this means that people on the spectrum take in more of that information and can become overwhelmed, especially in public settings.
-With a growing movement towards autism awareness and acceptance, an increasing number of businesses and people are offering their events and services with “sensory friendly” accommodations.
+Sensory-friendly or autism-friendly environments are designed to account for sensitivities linked to autism.
+Any sensory-friendly event or space should allow individuals on the spectrum to comfortably partake in the same activities as their neurotypical peers.

 When an event is autism friendly, or specifically tailored for individuals on the spectrum, they are likely to have staff present with special training or knowledge on the accommodations.
-For example they may know that:
+For example, they may know that:

 • Body language, facial expressions and gestures can be misinterpreted or altogether missed by people on the spectrum, so being direct is a more efficient way of communicating.